On Thanksgiving

 “Be Happy, it’s ADAR!”

 Be Happy, it’s ADAR!
 It’s Purim time, and Adar is the Hebrew month when we celebrate the holiday.
 When the month begins, we say, “When Adar enters, joy increases!”
-In history, Purim was a festive holiday that provided a place in the Jewish...
+In history, Purim was a festive holiday that provided a place in the Jewish calendar for the Jewish...

 Mending Broken Hearts